BA in Japanese Language & Literature

 - CAS LJ 260 Gateway to Asia

 - CAS LJ 282 Samurai in Myth and History

 - CAS LJ 283 Modern Japanese Culture in Cinema

 - CAS LJ 445 Readings in Japanese Culture (if not used to fulfill the advanced language requirement)

 - CAS HI 369 Introduction to Modern Japanese History

 With the exception of CAS LJ 445, these courses are conducted in English.

 - Three additional CAS LJ non-language courses at the 400 level or above.
 Students may also take Japanese studies courses in other departments (such as History of Art & Architecture, Religion, Anthropology) or other sections of MLCL (such as Chinese or Korean) as approved by the advisor.
 Non-LJ courses can be at the 200 and 300 level if approved by the advisor.
 Non-language courses taken in Kyoto (KCJS) or at Keio University may also count toward this requirement.

 A placement test is required of all students whose most recent course in Japanese was taken while in high school or at a college other than Boston University and who wish to continue their study of this language here.
-Information on testing dates and times is available in the department.
+Information about online testing is available at the Modern Languages & Comparative Literature Department website.